chrisesharp/foundryvtt-owb/README.md

 This Foundry VTT system requires Operation Whitebox:WW2 Rules that you can find [here](https://www.drivethrurpg.com/product/196284/OWB001-WWII-Operation-WhiteBox).

 This third party product is not affiliated with or approved by Small Niche Games. \
-WWII: Operation Whitebox is a trademark of Necrotic Gnome.\
+WWII: Operation WhiteBox™ is a trademark of Peter C. Spahn.\
+Small Niche Games™ is a trademark of Peter C. Spahn Used with permission under license.

 ## Credits